+- 308. Physical Chemistry

-- 308. PHYSICAL CHEMISTRY - Four hours A continuation of 307.
+A continuation of 307.
 Hours and fees the same.
 A study of electrochemistry, chemical thermodynamics and nuclear structure. - 308m.
+Physical Chemistry for Pre-Medical Students Three hours
-PHYSICAL CHEMISTRY FOR PRE-MEDICAL STUDENTS Three hours A study of the states of matter, properties of solutions, chemical kinetics and the collodial state.
-Open only to pre-medical students. - 309.
-BIOCHEMISTRY

-A discussion of the fundamentals of biochemistry, chemistry of carbohydrates, proteins and fats, enzymes, colloids, digestive processes, metabolism and other subject matter essential to an understanding of biochemistry.
+A study of the states of matter, properties of solutions, chemical kinetics and the collodial state.
+Open only to pre-medical students. - A discussion of the fundamentals of biochemistry, chemistry of carbohydrates, proteins and fats, enzymes, colloids, digestive processes, metabolism and other subject matter essential to an understanding of biochemistry.
 Two hours of classroom work and two laboratory periods of three hours each per week.
 Laboratory fee, \$3.00.
 Breakage fee, \$7.00.
-Prerequisites: 301 and 302.
+Prerequisites: 301 and 302. - 310.
+QUALITATIVE ORGANIC ANALYSIS

-- QUALITATIVE ORGANIC ANALYSIS 310.
-Four hours Two hours of lectures and two to three laboratory periods per This course is based on Shriner and Fuson's text.
-Preweek. requisite: Chemistry 302.
+Two hours of lectures and two to three laboratory periods per week.
+This course is based on Shriner and Fuson's text.
+Prerequisite: Chemistry 302.
 Laboratory fee, \$3.00.
-Breakage fee, \$7.00. - 320.CHEMICAL RESEARCH ...

-Library and laboratory research or an assigned problem.
+Breakage fee, \$7.00. - 320.
+CHEMICAL RESEARCH..
+One hour Library and laboratory research or an assigned problem.
 Only for approved seniors majoring in chemistry.
-Offered both semesters.

-- 321. CHEMICAL RESEARCH Continuation of 320. - 330m.
-TEACHERS' COURSE Methods of teaching chemistry in secondary schools.
-Prerequisite: two years of chemistry. - Dutch
+Offered both semesters. - 321.
+CHEMICAL RESEARCH One hour Continuation of 320. - 330m.
+Teachers' Course One hour

+Methods of teaching chemistry in secondary schools.
+Prerequisite: two years of chemistry.

+Dutch